gogins/csound-extended/README.md

     directory.

-2. The  `silencio` library and WebAssembly build of Csound are packaged in the `csound-extended-wasm.0.1.2.zip` archive released from this repository.
+2. The  `silencio` library and WebAssembly build of Csound are packaged in the `csound-extended-wasm-version.zip` archive released from this repository.

 3. The Csound for Android app is available from the Google Play Store, or may